rancher-sandbox/rancher-node-image/getting-started.md

-This guide will walk you through how to set up and use the proof of concept Rancher OS Management capabilities.
-It was written on March 23rd 2022.
+This guide will walk you through how to set up and use the proof of concept OS Management capabilities in Rancher.
+It was last edited on May 21rd 2022.
 If you notice any errors, please reach out to me on the rancher-users.slack.com either through a DM to Andrew Gracey or the #cos-toolkit channel (cOS was the old name of Elemental)

 Pre-reqs: